 Krøyer and Paris.
-French Connections and Nordic Colours is the museum’s greatest and most prestigious international exhibition to date.
-Krøyer’s paintings are presented together with an impressive line-up of the most influential nineteenth-century French painters and artworks .
+French Connections and Nordic Colours was the museum’s greatest and most prestigious international exhibition to date.
+Krøyer’s paintings were presented together with an impressive line-up of the most influential nineteenth-century French painters and artworks .
 From Claude Monet’s imposing masterpiece, Impression, soleil levant (Impression.
 Sunrise) from 1872, to a total of seven rare artworks by one of Krøyer’s greatest idols: Jules Bastien-Lepage.

-The exhibition offers the audience a unique insight into P.S.
-Krøyer’s artistic development and career with a sensational presentation of the heavyweights of naturalism.
-The exhibition shows many of Krøyer’s major artworks along with a series of spectacular loans from a number of international museums.
-With names including Bastien-Lepage, Léon Bonnat, Paul-Albert Besnard, Léon Pelouse, Jules Breton, Aimé Morot, Auguste Rodin, and Alfred Philippe Roll – beside Krøyer himself – this is an exhibition entirely in a class of its own.
-Viewers also have the opportunity to experience the realist Jean-François Millet, much admired by Danish artists, along with several artists whose importance to Krøyer had been substantial.
-In addition to this, a group of French impressionists represented by e.g. Monet, Caillebotte, and Sisley are also featured.
+The exhibition offered audiences a unique insight into P.S.
+Krøyer’s artistic development and career with a sensational presentation with the heavyweights of naturalism.
+The exhibition showed many of Krøyer’s major artworks along with a series of spectacular loans from a number of international museums.
+With names including Bastien-Lepage, Léon Bonnat, Paul-Albert Besnard, Léon Pelouse, Jules Breton, Aimé Morot, Auguste Rodin, and Alfred Philippe Roll – besides Krøyer himself.
+In addition to this, a group of French impressionists represented by e.g. Monet, Caillebotte, and Sisley were also featured.

-Not since 1888, when the brewer Carl Jacobsen, assisted by Krøyer, initiated the first major exhibition of French art in Denmark, has it been possible to experience so many of the major late nineteenth-century French artworks of art of special importance to Krøyer gathered in Denmark at one and the same time.
+Not since 1888, had it been possible to experience so many of the major late nineteenth-century French artworks of art of special importance to Krøyer gathered in Denmark at one and the same time.

 Although Krøyer is very much an artist in his own right and the French inspiration should be viewed across the artworks presented here, the motif depicted in Monet’s masterpiece establishes a mystic harmony between the two painters, Monet and Krøyer: there was little interest in sunrises in France whereas it constituted a wholly inevitable theme to the Nordic painters.